Are you thinking about selling? Before you list, learn more about the process so that you can get the most money from your home.

 When looking for a REALTOR® that specializes in helping home sellers.
 Read through potential agents' listings.
 Eliminate agents whose listings look sloppy or uninviting.
 Photography should entice the buyer, as should the wording.
 Misspellings or photographs that look as if they were snapped from a cell phone should disqualify an agent from consideration.
 Look for advertisements that make you want to get out and see the properties for sale in person.

 Once you have a shortlist of contenders, you should interview each REALTOR® in person.
 Ask to see their credentials -- ask about their availability.
-You do not want someone who won’t answer your calls or those of potential home buyers.
+You do not want someone who won't answer your calls or those of potential home buyers.
 Ask for references and recommendations from friends and colleagues.
-Finally, think about the agent’s personality and work style.
+Finally, think about the agent's personality and work style.
 You want an agent with whom you feel comfortable with.
-At Coldwell Banker Lifestyles Realty, we know people want to get to know us before hiring us.
-That is why Brandon a REALTOR® with Coldwell Banker offers a no-obligation -- free consultation for all home sellers.
+We know that people want to get to know us before hiring us.
+That is why we offer a no-obligation -- free consultation for all home sellers.

 Now that you chosen a REALTOR® to sell your home -- you now need to get your home ready to sell!
 Clear all the clutter out, box up your personal photos, and place your furniture where it will best accent your home's finest features.
 If it needs a paint spruce-up, or if your front yard needs a little curb appeal boost, do the work.
 If you can afford to do so, hire a home stager.
 Cosmetic and mechanical fixes can pay off big dividends in the final sale price of your home.